ncolesummers/deep-researcher/CONTRIBUTING.md

 3. Add a clear description of the problem and solution in the PR description
 4. Reference any related issues using GitHub's issue linking
 5. Wait for review from maintainers

+### Continuous Integration

+All pull requests are automatically tested using GitHub Actions.
+The CI pipeline will:

+- Check code formatting (`deno task fmt:check`)
+- Run the linter (`deno task lint`)
+- Perform type checking (`deno task check`)
+- Run all tests (`deno task test`)

+A pull request must pass all CI checks before it can be merged.
+If the CI tests fail, you'll need to fix the issues and push the changes to your branch.

 ## Coding Standards